QuakeEngines/ET-XreaL/README.txt

 12) FUTURE PLAN
 __________________________________________

-	* Optimize ET decal system with VBOs
-	* Add Blender tools to make it easier to replace the existing models
+	* Add fake per pixel lighting to allow bump mapping if ETXreaL runs a map that has no deluxemaps
-	* Improve ETXMap ET .map -> Doom 3 .map format conversion routine to handle detail brushes as func_static entities
+	* Improve ETXMap ET .map -> Doom 3 .map format conversion routine to handle spawnflags -> boolean type conversions
 	* Improve ETXMap compiler for better support of extracting models from .bsp files for Blender and further editing
 	* Finish Doom 3 style ETXRadiant entity definitions file etmain/def/entities.def to have full support for all ET entity types
+	* Add Blender tools to make it easier to replace the existing models
 	* Write SCons files for ETXMap and ETXRadiant
+	* Optimize ET decal system with VBOs
 	* Add Bullet physics engine (maybe)
 	* Use projection matrix that makes the near plane identical to the portal clipping plane.
 		(Eric Leyngel describes this method in his "Projection Matrix Tricks" paper.)